We've independently reviewed this article to make sure it's as accurate as we can make it.

-- It repels water
+- It repels water.

-Here’s what you can do to use it.
+Here’s how you can use grease:

-- Place some grease on your finger
+- Place some grease on your finger.

 - Smooth the grease over the thread.
 Make sure there is a layer of grease all around the thread.

-- Choose a thickness of UHMW tape that will fit your work
+- Choose a thickness of UHMW tape that will fit your work.

 Have a great day!